ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To decrease similarity without assuming total independence between attributes, we perturb values at sampling time.
-Specifically, we perturb the age and PUMA columns.
+Specifically, we perturb age, as well as state and PUMA.
 These are the columns with many possible values, where sampling noise is likely to be a significant concern even at the substantial sample size (>15 million) of the ACS PUMS.